sippohippo/social-media-feed-experiment/README.md

 * Currently the registration and login system is implemented
 * There is a very rough draft of the actual game / experiment where you get to see genuine and generated (only text features currently, profile pictures are still work in progress...)

+### Known bugs and missing features

+To be added:

+* Collection of results to a database table
+* Calculation of accuracy in results page
+* Admin page and UI for updating / removing data

+Known bugs:

+* Sometimes the same profile repeats in the sampling process

 ### Note on data and GDPR compliance

-The three "real" test profiles in the test data of this public Github repository do not contain genuine names or post content and are generated as are the fake profiles.
+The "real" test profiles in the test data of this public Github repository do not contain genuine names or post content and are generated with a similar method as the fake profiles.
 All data in this repository is purely for testing that the app works.
+In production, the real profiles would contain data collected via Twitter's API.

 ## Installation and setup